 Dynatrace stores and retains different types of monitored data from your environments.
-The following table shows the general retention periods for service data (PurePath), Real User Monitoring (user actions and user sessions), synthetic monitors, Log Analytics, and metric timeseries data.
+The monitoring data is stored on the Dynatrace Server.
+The following table shows the general retention periods for service data (PurePath), Real User Monitoring (user actions and user sessions), synthetic monitors, Log Monitoring, and metric timeseries data.

 Services: Distributed trace and code insights

 10-second granularity of charts, non-key requests, and key requests.

 RUM: Aggregated user action data